biesau/DzvinaPlayer/README.md

 # DzvinaPlayer
-DźvinaPlayer - app for playing videos with separate audoi and subtitle tracks.
+DźvinaPlayer - an application for playing videos with separate audio and subtitle tracks.